🇧🇿

 When is the best time to visit Belize?

-What language is spoken in Belize?
+What language do people speak in Belize?

 Ready for Belize?